misterburton/framer-lvl-workshop/README.md

 sketch = Framer.Importer.load("imported/day-two-ui@2x")
 ```

+* 2 Things to note:
-> _Note: the line beginning with a `#` is a code comment.
-These are helpful messages that are ignored by our prototype._
+	1. the line beginning with a `#` is a code comment.
+These are helpful messages that are ignored by our prototype.
+	2. In our code, this `sketch` variable you see above will be prepended along with a `.` to the names of layers imported from our Sketch file.
+So, a layer called `home_page` from our Sketch document is referenced in code as `sketch.home_page`.

 * You should also see the hierarchy of your artboard & layer structure in Framer's center column, and the design on the iPhone's screen.

 ![Layer hierarchy](images/layer-hierarchy.png)

-* These layers will now be accessible via Framer's `Insert` menu for adding states and events, just as manually created layers are.
-These layers and groups also retain the hierarchy they had in Sketch.
-So, if we move `detail_page` in Framer, everything beneath it moves, as well.
-You can roll over layer names to see them highlighted in Framer's design view, even if they are off the stage.
+* These layers will now be accessible by name via Framer's `Insert` menu and can thus be affected with States and Events.
+The layers also retain their parent/child hierarchy as they had in Sketch (and as is illustrated in Framer's center column tree structure).
+As such, if we move `detail_page` in Framer, everything beneath it moves, as well.

+> _Note: you can roll over layer names in the center column to see their positions highlighted in Framer's design view, even if they are off the phone's screen._

-* With this in mind, and speaking of our `detail_page`, if you roll over it, you can see it's a little too far to the right.
-We want it right up against the right side of the screen and ready to animate when we transition from the home page to our detail page.
+* With the above note in mind, if you roll over the `detail_page`, you can see it's a little too far off to the right of our screen.
+We want it in position to immediately transition into view when we call for it.

-* We need a state for this.
+* For this, we need a state for our `detail_page` layer.
 Choose `Insert > State > detail_page`.
-Now, using the center column, set its x Position to 750, like this:
+Now, using the center column, set the x Position of our new state to 750, like this:

 ![Detail X Position](images/detail-xpos.png)

-* Now, we need one line of code to instantly set our `detail_page` to this state, with no animation or transition.
+* We now need one line of code to instantly set our `detail_page` to this state, with no animation or transition.
 Add this code beneath your state code, and be sure it's not indented:

 ```
 # set initial detail_page position